theagrauer2-source/Hybrid-RandomForest-NeuralNetwork-Approach-to-RNAseq-Analysis/README.md

 ## How to Run

-1. Download the provided source .zip file.
+1. Download the provided source .zip file
-2. Extract the contents of the .zip file.
+2. Extract the contents of the .zip file
-3. Download the provided .ipynb Jupyter Notebook.
+3. Download the provided .ipynb Jupyter Notebook
 4. Open the notebook in JupyterLab or another compatible environment
 5. Run the notebook cells in order